-These Are The 7 Foods To Eat If You're Looking To Ease Your PCOS Symptoms
+7 PCOS Foods To Eat Because The Right Diet Is Sure To Ease Some Of Your Symptoms

 One of the greatest things about food, besides eating it, is that it's multipurpose.
 We've all heard the phrase “food is fuel,” but food is also therapy, and, above all, food is medicine.
 For example, food and wellness bloggers on YouTube and Instagram are beginning to open up about their polycystic ovarian syndrome (PCOS) diagnoses, and how their diets can positively affect the condition.
 It turns out, there are specific PCOS foods to eat that can not only ease symptoms, but encourage a healthier lifestyle overall.